 For special information on Delay Compensation and Time Adjuster, see the Pro Tools Reference Guide.

-The TimeAdjuster plug-in is an efficient way to compensate for DSP processing delays in your Pro Tools system.
+The TimeAdjuster plug-in is an efficient way to compensate for DSP or host-based processing delays in your Pro Tools system.

 There are three versions of the TimeAdjuster plug-in, each of which supports different sample delay ranges: